RobynLlama/LetsgoGB/docs/ReadMe.txt

 	been removed from the game (including the master ball) which means, at present, there is no system in place to improve your capture rate except the awful BAIT and ROCK options that really suck, seriously, you should probably not use them on anything you actually want to catch.

 Section 4: Known Issues
 	Legendary Pokemon can flee just like anything else which will clear them from the map.
 	Always save before trying to capture a legendary.
 This will be addressed in a future update.

-	When naming a caught pokemon the party will receive experience but the game will load the EXP ALL text which it is supposed to ignore.
-I haven't actually excised this item from the game yet so don't use it if you get it from Oak's Aide and ignore the text that states EXP ALL is sharing experience after naming a caught pokemon.
+	I haven't actually removed the EXP ALL from the game yet so don't get it.
+If you do, the experience formula might break and also your save will break in a future update when I actually remove it.

 	If the player has a free slot for a newly captured pokemon it will reward itself with experience points for its own capture.
 Yea.. that's weird.
-I know where the flags are but I'm currently using a jenky method to make experience work so this is a bit of a re-write of that @_@
+I know where the flags are but I'm currently using a jenky method to make experience work so deal with it.

 Section 5: See Also
 	Project Home: https://github.com/Crunchepillar/PokeRedGo/ (report bugs and send me heart emojis) Also check out the CoolPeoples.md (its a text file)
+	Note: 	Saves from regular Red/Blue will not work.
+I changed the SRAM so it will just say that your save is corrupted :[